| | Thursday,

 carefully as we had presumed he would.
 I mean, a fake rainforest?

 In Coralville?
 We just never thought it would go this far.”
+Local

-Supporters Stunned
+Supporters Stunned Local

 supporters of the IEEP attending this morning’s meeting were